awsdocs/aws-greengrass-developer-guide/doc_source/access-local-resources.md

 + Folders or files used to read or write information across Greengrass Lambda functions \(for example, `/usr/lib/python2.x/site-packages/local`\)\.
 + Folders or files under the host's /proc file system \(for example, `/proc/net` or `/proc/stat`\)\.
 Supported in v1\.6 or later\.
 For additional requirements, see [Volume Resources Under the /proc Directory](#lra-proc-resources)\.
 To configure the `/var`, `/var/run`, and `/var/lib` directories as volume resources, first mount the directory in a different folder and then configure the folder as a volume resource\.
+When you configure volume resources, you specify a *source* path and a *destination* path\.
+The source path is the absolute path of the resource on the host\.
+The destination path is the absolute path of the resource inside the Lambda namespace environment\.
+This is the container that a Greengrass Lambda function or connector runs in\.
+Any changes to the destination path are reflected in the source path on the host file system\.
+Files in the destination path are visible in the Lambda namespace only\.
+You can't see them in a regular Linux namespace\.

 **Device resources**
 Files under `/dev`\.
 Only character devices or block devices under `/dev` are allowed for device resources\.
 These include: